rnwst/easy-languages-dict/README.md

 ### Supported browsers

-The extension runs on [Firefox](https://addons.mozilla.org/en-US/firefox/addon/easy-languages-dictionary/) and all Chromium-based browsers that support extensions ([Chrome](https://chromewebstore.google.com/detail/cclabikdbgmiadcihncalbdchliaambo), [MS Edge](https://chromewebstore.google.com/detail/cclabikdbgmiadcihncalbdchliaambo), [Opera](https://chromewebstore.google.com/detail/cclabikdbgmiadcihncalbdchliaambo), ...).
+The extension is available for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/easy-languages-dictionary/) and all Chromium-based browsers that support extensions ([Chrome](https://chromewebstore.google.com/detail/cclabikdbgmiadcihncalbdchliaambo), [MS Edge](https://chromewebstore.google.com/detail/cclabikdbgmiadcihncalbdchliaambo), [Opera](https://chromewebstore.google.com/detail/cclabikdbgmiadcihncalbdchliaambo), ...).

 The extension is not available for Safari, for the following reasons:
 - Publishing a Safari extension requires enrolling in the 'Apple Developer Program', at a cost of 99 $/year, which I have very little appetite for.